Class-level RCT

 If you find quotes that randomisation was at class or student level only, this criterion is not met.

-Mark as “met” if a quote confirms school-level randomisation.
-Mark as “not met” if no quote indicates school-level assignment.
+Mark as "met" if a quote confirms school-level randomisation (here, 'school' means the educational institution or unit implementing the intervention e.g., preschool centers, club, sites, K-12 schools, etc.).
+Mark as "not met" if no quote indicates school-level assignment.

 When the researchers or authors of an intervention conduct the study themselves, there is a risk of biased reporting or analysis.
 For example, the authors might subconsciously or consciously influence data collection or interpretation to favour their intervention.